 Case 02: Check Updates for a Specific Package

-In case of necessity, you can also check available information on updates for a specific package.
+In case of necessity, you can also check available information on updates for a specific package by following the steps below:

 sudo yum check-update Firefox